 Mily Treviño-Sauceda, M.A. was born into a family of migrant farm workers, and volunteered with the United Farm Workers at an early age.
 As a widow with a small son, she earned a BA in Chicano Studies with a minor in Women’s Studies from CSU Fullerton, and conducted a survey among farm worker women exploring the problems they faced, including discrimination, sexual harassment, domestic violence, pesticide poisoning, poor housing, and low wages.
 Mily served as Executive Director of Líderes Campesinas until 2009, when she established the Alianza Nacional de Campesinas, whose mission is to develop farm worker women’s leadership into a national movement.

-Patricia Zavella, Ph.D. is Professor Emerita of Latin American and Latino studies at UC Santa Cruz, and the author of I’m Neither Here nor There: Mexicans’ Quotidian Struggles with Migration and Poverty, among other books.
+Patricia Zavella, Ph.D. is Professor Emerita of Latin American and Latino studies at UC Santa Cruz.
+Her latest book is The Movement for Reproductive Justice: Empowering Women of Color through Social Activism.
+Among her other works are I’m Neither Here nor There: Mexicans’ Quotidian Struggles with Migration and Poverty.
 She is the co-editor of Women and Migration in the U.S.-Mexico Borderlands; Chicana Feminisms: A Critical Reader; Perspectives on Las Américas; Telling to Live: Latina Feminist Testimonios; and Situated Lives: Gender and Culture in Everyday Life.
 Patricia has received numerous awards over her illustrious academic career, and has been instrumental in framing MiHistoria’s storytelling work in the context of migration, and the interconnections of culture, family, work, gender and agency.